 Since 2008, we've been partnering with the Technical University (TU) of Darmstadt to operate a junior laboratory for chemistry.
 In 2016, we upped our efforts by adding a second lab to the offering.
 In the “livfe BioLab”, students can now also perform biology experiments under guidance from college students.
 This initiative links classroom lessons with trending topics and modern methods of biological research.

 Scholarships for students in India

 In India, many young people cannot attend university as they do not have the means to finance a degree.
-The Merck KGaA, Darmstadt, Germany India Charitable Trust (MICT) is therefore supporting students from underprivileged families in Mumbai.
+The Merck India (Mumbai) a subsidiary of Merck KGaA, Darmstadt, Germany Charitable Trust (MICT) is therefore supporting students from underprivileged families in Mumbai.
 In 2016, 89 students received a scholarship that covers five to seven years of tuition fees as well as study materials.

 Helping medical and pharmacology students in China

 Since 2011, we've been awarding two-year scholarships to talented students in China who come from an economically disadvantaged background.
 We are focusing our support particularly on medical and pharmacology students at Fudan University in Shanghai, which is one of the most renowned academic institutions in China and ranks among the top 100 universities worldwide.
 To date, 600 students have benefited from our scholarships, with 120 in 2016 alone.
 Recipients have included PhD fellows and graduates working towards an advanced degree.

 Moreover, since 2016, our Healthcare business sector has been providing scholarships for MBA students of the National School of Development (NSD) at the University of Beijing.